 By the second week of playing every day, I had mastered the wonky scoring and was beginning to understand and implement some basic strategy to the game.
 I was pleasantly surprised that my once-fierce backhand in tennis was carrying over to pickleball.
 Well, at least most of the time, it was an asset.

-By the third week, I acquired my own racket from a lady in the group who had six extras, and I began to pick up steam, improving a bit, nearly every day.
+By the third week, I acquired my own paddle from a lady in the group who had six extras, and I began to pick up steam, improving a bit, nearly every day.
 By my fourth week playing, I had my first “off” day where I missed balls I was not normally missing, and I lost half the games I played.
 I’ve had two of those “off” days now.
 It reminds me of the old fishing saying: “The worst day fishing (playing pickleball) is still better than the best day at work.”

 Our pickleball group even has a women’s group that meets one night a week.
 I’ve made it most weeks to that one also, which means I have been playing pickleball now for just over five weeks, nearly every single day, and sometimes twice a day, about 2-3 hours per day.
 So I guess I have played about 100 hours of pickleball.
 Wow, time really flies when you play pickleball.